dib-lab/elvers/docs/kmer_trim.md

 # Kmer_trim Subworkflow

+Subworkflows combine tools in the right order to facilitate file targeting withing `eelpond`.
 The "kmer_trim" subworkflow conducts read quality trimming and kmer trimming.
 At the moment, this workflow consists of:

   - [get_data](get_data.md) - an `eelpond` utility
   - [trimmomatic](trimmomatic.md)